curv3d/curv/docs/language/Language.md

 The TeaCAD Core is a dynamically typed, pure functional language with 7 kinds of values: null, boolean, number, string, list, object, function.

+There is no explicit concept of "type" or "user defined data type".

 ## Error Handling
 What happens when a function is unable to compute a result (eg, because it is passed bad arguments)?